 – Communicate with partners to reduce performance pressure.

-These modifications complement other premature ejaculation therapies and encourage long-term greater control.
+These modifications complement other premature ejaculation therapies and encourage greater long-term control.

 Combination Therapies: The most effective way.